ArthTechnologies/ocelot/files/posts/en-US/privacy-on-arth-hosting.md

   We encourage you to look at the following policies as well as our [own privacy policy](https://arthmc.xyz/privacy) yourself.

   One thing you'll find in almost every third-party section of privacy policies is exemptions for parties that assist in the operation of the service.
-> "We may share your personal information with companies or individuals that assist us in providing services to you."
+> We may share your personal information with companies or individuals that assist us in providing services to you.
 > <h6>Source: Apex Hosting Privacy Policy</h6>

 While there will always be some third parties necessary, like a payment processor, we keep this to an absolute minimum.
 While the majority of hosting services host your servers on a cloud computing service like Amazon Web Services, improving privacy as well as bringing down costs for our users were the main reasons for our decision to self-host the service.